demetriustw/Project_Thing/readme.txt

 the master branch has SomethingCool in it but not things

-AnotherThing branch has bolth things in it
+AnotherThing branch has both things in it